lprekon/lprekon.github.io/content/simd_benchmarking/index.md

 ![degree-3 pyramid of basis functions with all but the bottom layer greyed out](generated_images/basis_pyramid/multiple_basis_pyramid_bot_layer_filled.png)

-Next, the `1..=degree` loop is where the magic happens.
+Next, the `1..=degree` loop starting on line 26 is where the magic happens.
 At each layer `k`, starting at `1` and moving up to our full degree, we walk our vector of basis functions and calculate each in turn, overwriting the value of the lower-degree basis function that was in its spot.
 This works because of the direction of the arrows in the dependency pyramid.
 For example, when `k=1` and `i=0`, we're calculating basis function `B_0_1`, which depends on `B_0_0` and `B_1_0`, which at that point live in our vector at the `0th` and `1st` position, respectively.
 We read those values from the vector, and use them to calculate `B_0_1`

 ![degree-3 pyramid of basis functions with all but the bottom layer greyed out.
 There's a red box around the first basis function in the second layer](generated_images/basis_pyramid/calculating_B_0_3.png)